 My name is Collette Butler.
 I live in Launceston, Tasmania with my husband Nathan and our dogs.

-I never imagined myself writing a book or having the title of author until almost 3 years ago now I gave birth to Amelia Maree - my first born, at 38 weeks gestation.
+I never imagined myself writing a book or having the title of author until 5 years ago I gave birth to Amelia Maree - my first born, at 38 weeks gestation.
 Amelia was born still.

 Prior to having Amelia I worked ( & still do) as a nurse and as a midwife briefly.
 Since I began nursing I developed a passion around women’s health which evolved into an interest in supportive families during baby loss.
 I strived to educate and improve areas of my local hospital/the ward I was working on around ways to support our patients through the grief of baby loss.